Digital Twin-Centered Hybrid Data-Driven Multi-Stage Deep Learning Framework for Enhanced Nuclear Reactor Power Prediction: DISCUSSION

-Of the models generated, the classifier models produce effective results.
-Since the softmax output function is probabilistic, the outputs can be more closely reviewed to determine whether they are useable.
-The reactivity models provided by control rods produced more reliable results than those utilizing control rod heights.
-In a practical situation, reactivity input should be used for a predictive model if available.
-The power change direction provided only a minor change in the accuracy of the classifier.
-It could be excluded if desired.

-The regression models produced reliable results as well.
-Accurate classifier predictions tended to remain within 10\% error, although the prediction error would be much larger, closer to 1, due to the log normalization methods.
-In the regression models, the control rods also produced worse results than the reactivity states.
-Incorrect predictions, in general, could reach 20\% error, likely due to the clustering around the 2*10x power states.

-This implies that with robust analysis, a multi-stage machine learning model using probabilistic-to-continuous conversion would be useful in a DT system.
-This type of model effectively improves the reliability of predictions when the classification is correct, which can be analyzed in other subsystems or by personnel.
-This information can be used in other models, and uncertainty analysis can be performed using both prediction aspects of the model.
-These models are also computationally cheap after training, which is important for DT components.

-Future work will take two forms; improved data and continued development.
-Increasing the available data would be useful, but more specifically, increasing the available input features and generating more distributed data would yield better results.
+Future work would likely take one of two forms: improved data or continued development.
+Increasing the amount of available data would be useful, but more specifically, increasing the available input features and generating more distributed data would yield better results.
 Since the power output clusters around the 2*10x powers, the regression model can rely heavily on the classifier output.
 More distributed power output could force the regression network to train more using the physical information from the reactor.
-Additional input information could also be useful, such as the total reactor uptime, the presence of a sample, burnable poison, etc. Additional input features could affect accuracy.
+Additional input information, such as the total reactor uptime, presence of a sample, burnable poison, etc., could also be useful.
+Additional input features could have an effect on accuracy.